cshwan96/gitpitch-shc/PITCHME.md

 ### Technical Stack

 - Web server with Django.
-- Android Application with Java.
+- Android application with Java.
 - Algorithm with Python using numpy and filterpy.

 ---